antonioribeiro/artisan-anywhere/README.md

 Artisan Anywhere
 ================

+### TLDR;

+This script will find artisan down the directory and execute it for you.
+So, running

+`artisan migrate`

+If you are up in the project tree, can be be equivalent to

+`php ../../../../../../../../artisan migrate`

 ### Execute Artisan from anywhere in your Laravel project tree

 Let's suppose you went for a walk, far down the Illuminate tree and, being in